apache/qpid/qpid/cpp/README-HA.txt

 `ha-cluster`: set to `yes` to enable clustering.

-`ha-brokers-url`: set to a URL listing each node in the cluster.
-For example `amqp:node1.exaple.com,node2.exaple.com,node3.exaple.com`.
-The set of addresses for the cluster is fixed, you can't add new members with different addresses while the cluster is running.
-You can shut-down and re-start a broker on the same address.
+`ha-brokers-url`: A URL listing each node in the cluster.
+For example `amqp:node1.example.com,node2.example.com,node3.example.com`.
+If you have separate client and broker networks, the addresses in `ha-brokers-url` should be on the broker network.
+Note this URL must list all nodes in the cluster, you cannot use a [Virtual IP address][ha-virtual-ip] here.

 `ha-public-url`: URL used by clients to connect to the cluster.
-It is recommended to set this to the [Virtual IP address][ha-virtual-ip] of the cluster.
+This can be one of:

+- A [virtual IP address][ha-virtual-ip] configured for your client network.
+- A list of broker addresses on the client network.
+If you don't have a separate client network then this is the same as the `ha-brokers-url`

 `ha-replicate`: Set to `all` to replicate everything like the old cluster does.
 New HA provides more flexibility over what is replicated, see ["Controlling replication of queues and exchanges"][ha-replicate-values].